aseprite/aseprite/docs/ase-file-specs.md

       WORD      Height in pixels
       BYTE[]    "Raw Cel" data compressed with ZLIB method (see NOTE.3)
     + For cel type = 3 (Compressed Tilemap)
-      WORD      Width in pixels
+      WORD      Width in number of tiles
-      WORD      Height in pixels
+      WORD      Height in number of tiles
-      WORD      Bits per tile (8, 16, or 32)
-      DWORD     Bitmask for tile ID (e.g. 0x1fffffff for 32-bit tiles) DWORD     Bitmask for X flip
+      WORD      Bits per tile (at the moment it's always 32-bit per tile) DWORD     Bitmask for tile ID (e.g. 0x1fffffff for 32-bit tiles) DWORD     Bitmask for X flip
       DWORD     Bitmask for Y flip